AutoScout24/api/source/includes/_seals.md

 curl https://api.autoscout24.com/seals \
      -X GET \
      -H "X-AS24-Version: 1.1" \
      -H "Accept-Language: en-GB"
 ```

 Retrieve a list of supported car seals.

-- Response also shows for which country a given *seal* is valid for (e.g. German dealers should only attach German used car seals to their vehicles).
+- Response also shows which country a given *seal* is valid for (e.g. German dealers should only attach German used car seals to their vehicles).
 - Please note that all vehicles possessing a used car seal are subject to further checks by AutoScout24.
 Vehicles might therefore be listed without the initially requested car seal.